 - Holding off on a trivial task that pops up when you are in the middle of working on something that is more important or urgent.

-- Staying in a job that is dull, but secure (instead of leaving for a start-up that is exciting, but risky) if your family situation requires that you have a stable income/schedule right now.
+- Staying in a job that is dull, but secure (instead of bolting for a start-up that is exciting, but very risky) if your family situation requires that you have a stable income and predictable schedule right now.

 Sometimes, procrastination is in your best interest.
-The key (and challenge) is being honest with yourself about when procrastination is driven by good judgment, rather than just being used as a stall tactic.
+The key is being honest with yourself about when procrastination is driven by good judgment, rather than just being used as a stall tactic.

 Your intuition can often give you the answer.
-As discussed here, if you feel guilty about procrastinating, chances are that you are delaying a task/goal/change/decision because of one of these reasons:
+If you feel guilty about procrastinating, chances are that you are delaying a task/goal/change/decision because of one of these reasons:

 - You are too focused on the short-term